ayush-suman/sort_my_ps/README.md

 4. Modify lines 9 to 21 as per your preference in _main.py_
 5. Run `python main.py`

 Once you run this, you should get a new file _ps_modified.html_ in your directory.
-Copy the content of this file, inspect element of your PS portal Preferences page and replace the html code there.
-Click on *Save All Preferences* and you are done.
+Copy entire list of `li` elements from this file (starts from lin 555), inspect element of your PS portal Preferences page and replace the `li` elements (found inside `ul` with id='sortable_nav').

+Click on *Save All Preferences* and you are done!